-1 SECTION 16.
-REPRESENTATION BY ATTORNEY.
-A party to an 2 arbitration proceeding may be represented by an attorney.
-3 Reporter's Notes 4 5 6 7 1.
-The Drafting Committee considered but rejected a proposal to add "or any other person" after "an attorney."
+SECTION 16.
+REPRESENTATION BY LAWYER.
+A party to an

+arbitration proceeding may be represented by a lawyer.

+1. The Drafting Committee considered but rejected a proposal to add "or any other person" after "an attorney."
 A concern was expressed about incompetent and unscrupulous individuals, especially in securities arbitration, who hold themselves out as advocates.

+2. This section is not intended to preclude, where authorized by law, representation in an arbitration proceeding by individuals who are not licensed to practice law either generally or in the jurisdiction in which the arbitration is held.

+3. Section 4(b)(4) provides that a waiver of the right to be represented by an attorney under section 16 prior to the initiation of an arbitration proceeding under section 9 is ineffective, but an employer and a labor organization may waive the right to representation by an attorney in a labor arbitration.

+SECTION 17.
+WITNESSES; SUBPOENAS; DEPOSITIONS;

+DISCOVERY.

-8 9 10 2.
-This section is not intended to preclude, where authorized by law, representation in an arbitration proceeding by individuals who are not licensed to practice law either generally or in the jurisdiction in which the arbitration is held.
-11 12 13 3.
-Section 4(b)(4) provides that a waiver of the right to be represented by an attorney under Section 16 prior to the initiation of an arbitration proceeding under Section 9 is ineffective except that an employer and a labor organization may waive the right to representation by an attorney in a labor arbitration.
-15 SECTION 17.
-WITNESSES; SUBPOENAS; DEPOSITIONS; 16 DISCOVERY.
-17 (a) An arbitrator may issue a subpoena for the attendance of a witness and 18 for the production of records and other evidence at any hearing and may administer 19 oaths.
-A subpoena must be served in the manner provided by law for service of 20 subpoenas in a civil action and, upon motion to the court by a party to the 21 arbitration proceeding or the arbitrator, enforced in the manner provided by law for 22 enforcement of subpoenas in a civil action.
-23 (b) On request of a party to or a witness in an arbitration proceeding, an 24 arbitrator may permit a deposition of any witness, including a witness who cannot be 25 subpoensed for or is unable to attend a hearing to be taken under conditions determined by the arbitrator for use as evidence in order to make the proceeding fair, expeditious, and cost effective.
+(a) An arbitrator may issue a subpoena for the attendance of a witness and for the production of records and other evidence at any hearing and may administer oaths.
+A subpoena must be served in the manner for service of subpoenas in a civil action and, upon [motion] to the court by a party to the arbitration proceeding or the arbitrator, enforced in the manner for enforcement of subpoenas in a civil action.

+(b) In order to make the proceedings fair, expeditious, and cost effective, upon request of a party to or a witness in an arbitration proceeding, an arbitrator may permit a deposition of any witness to be taken for use as evidence at the hearing, including a witness who cannot be subpoenaed for or is unable to attend a hearing.
+The arbitrator shall determine the conditions under which the deposition is taken. (c) An arbitrator may permit such discovery as the arbitrator decides is appropriate in the circumstances, taking into account the needs of the parties to the arbitration proceeding and other affected persons and the desirability of making the proceeding fair, expeditious, and cost effective.